symfony/symfony-docs/book/security.rst

 * All URLs *not* matching ``/admin/*`` are accessible by all users (and the user is never prompted to log in).

-Let's look briefly at how security works and how each part of the configuration comes into play.
+Read this short summary about how security works and how each part of the configuration comes into play.

 How Security Works: Authentication and Authorization
 ----------------------------------------------------